JLLS-Group9/TourInfoScheduler-Service/README.md

 - `GET` request for a single listing
 - Success status code: `200`
 - Request parameter of  `:id` from API endpoint will be used.
 No request object is required.
-- Response will be HTTP status code `200` and a JSON object that contains property, agent, booking information
+- Successful response will be HTTP status code `200` and a JSON object that contains property, agent, booking information
 ```sh
 { }
 ```